meganndare/cantonese-nlp/README.md

 # Information about the Cantonese Dataset

 We collected 910k monolingual Cantonese data, in addition to some parallel datasets.
 The scraping script can be found in `crawl.py` and an example can be found in `crawling_demo.py`.

+Monolingual data is used in the train set, parallel data is used in the dev & test sets.

+The complete dataset (Cantonese & Mandarin) can be found [here](https://drive.google.com/drive/folders/13tWHQkv3MOxVZnz8bMhDOfl6OPSBI6rn?usp=sharing) and [the binarized version here](https://drive.google.com/drive/folders/1KCvj5UQmaLW7YgkLJQ-KCVoFTWMO7im6?usp=sharing).

 | Domain  | Source | Number of lines | Parallel|
 | --------| ------ | --------------- |---------|
 | wikipedia|Wikipedia|689234|NO|